vrk-kpa/xroad-catalog/xroad-catalog-lister/README.md

 # xroad-catalog-lister

-WebService to produce list of xroad clients
+WebService to produce list of X-Road clients

 ## Introduction to X-Road Catalog Collector